CloudInit and Instance Data, or replacing the current context scripts

 I think we should look at adding support for CloudInit, and ultimately replacing the OpenNebula context packages / scripts.

-#1 Updated by Javi Fontan about 6 years ago
+#1 Updated by Javi Fontan over 6 years ago

 We also think that cloud-init support is a must so VMs don't need to be reengineered for different VMMs.
 There are already two efforts in that direction: